 - Very low-carb diets were extremely rare during the course of our evolution and are not the “default human diet” (as some have claimed).

-Before we move on to cover the therapeutic uses of VLC/ketogenic diets, I want to address an issue that I see relatively frequently in my private practice.
+Now, I want to address an issue that I see relatively frequently in my private practice.
 I’ve begun to think of it as the “accidental low-carb diet” phenomenon.
 The best way to explain this is to share a case study.

 A few months ago I spoke to a patient—we’ll call him Frank.
 Frank is a 32-year old male who is on the SWAT team in a major metropolitan city.
 He came to see me complaining of extreme fatigue, insomnia, and exercise intolerance.
 These issues were obviously of paramount importance given his job.